fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

     return customerResult.Map(c=> c.Basket.WithProductReservation(reservation));
 ```

 Oneliner!
 Now we are getting somewhere.
-Can we apply the same strategy to other pieces of the code ?
+Can we apply the same strategy to other pieces of the code?
 Let´s try with the first part:

 ```csharp
 var productResult = _productRepository.GetProductId(productId);